kubeflow/community/subprojects/maturity_requirements.md

 and performance enhancements are expected to be reported.
 User feedback around the UX of the project is desired, such as for Custom Resource Definition APIs, technical implementation details, and planned use-cases for the project.
 Configuration options might break often depending on how things evolve.
-The project NOT SHOULDbe used in production.
+Use of this project in production environments should be approached with caution, as stability, compatibility, and long-term support are not yet guaranteed.
 The project MAY be removed without prior notice.

 ### Deprecated